7 activities for all the family in Fuerteventura

-Ignore the call of the sun lounger and steal your little ones away from the hotel pool: there's a wealth of exciting things to get families of all ages engaged with.
-Here's our pick of the best outdoor things to do in Fuerteventura for families:
+So, ignore the call of the sun lounger and steal your little ones away from the hotel pool: there's a wealth of exciting things to engage families of all ages.

-If you'd rather be exploring on two wheels rather than two feet, fear not, as you're spoiled for choice in Fuerteventura with 34 cycle tracks snaking across the island, covering a total distance of 225 kms.
+If you'd rather be exploring on two wheels rather than two feet, fear not, as you're spoilt for choice in Fuerteventura with 34 cycle tracks snaking across the island, covering a total distance of 225 km.

 You can rent bikes of all sizes at spots islandwide, and either embark on your own tour or join an expert-led one with the likes of Easy Riders Bike Center Fuerteventura.